 Learn how real disease detectives figure out what might be making a group of people or animals sick.
 In this hands-on session, you'll learn who disease detectives are, how they work, and what they do to keep us and our animals safe and healthy.
 No open-toed shoes will be allowed.
-Ages 11 to 14 and adults.
+Age 11 and up.